Hire in Portugal

 For permanent employees:

-30 days for contracts which have been on force for up to 2 years;
+- 30 days for contracts which have been on force for up to two years;

-60 days for contracts which have been on force for more than 2 years;
+- 60 days for contracts which have been on force for more than two years;

-15 days for contracts, which agreed (or expected) duration is less than 6 months;
+- 15 days for contracts, which agreed (or expected) duration is less than six months;

-30 days for contracts, which agreed (or expected) duration is equal to (or longer than) 6 months
+- 30 days for contracts, which agreed (or expected) duration is equal to (or longer than) six months

-Fair dismissal based on objective grounds (redundancy) or dismissal due to unsuitability for the job: 12 days’ salary per year of service, up to 12 months’ base salary.
-The severance is partially (50%) paid by a fund (FCT) administered by Social Security, to which the employer has to make contributions.
+- Fair dismissal based on objective grounds (redundancy) or dismissal due to the employee’s unsuitability for the job: 14 days’ salary per year of service, up to 12 months’ base salary.
+The severance is partially (50%) paid by a fund (FCT) administered by Social Security, to which the employer must make contributions.

-Higher severance payments may be agreed and are usual as a way to avoid litigation.
+Higher severance payments may be agreed and are typically offered as a way to avoid litigation.

 Post-Termination Restraints / Restrictive Covenants

-The period of the limitation (the legal maximum is 2 years, or 3 years in cases of jobs of trust or jobs with access to information of particular relevance).
+- The period of the limitation (the legal maximum is two years, or three years in cases of jobs of trust or jobs with access to information of particular relevance)

-The amount to be paid to the employee during the period of the limitation – the law does not provide any criteria, but usually it varies between 50% and 80% of the last monthly remuneration.
+- The amount to be paid to the employee during the period of the limitation: the law does not provide any criteria, but usually this amount varies between 50% and 80% of the last monthly remuneration

-In case these legal requirements are not fulfilled, the employee shall not be validly bound.
+In cases where these legal requirements are not fulfilled, the employee shall not be validly bound to the restraint.

 Employee representative bodies are permissible, but not mandatory.
-The employees of a company may take the initiative to set up the following representative bodies:
+The employees of a company may take the initiative to establish the following representative bodies:

-Works council: the members are appointed by the employees and their purpose is to represent the interests of the employees of that company.
-In most companies in Portugal there is no works council, the practice is that they exist only in major companies.
+- Works council: members are appointed by the employees and their purpose is to represent the interests of the company’s employees.
+In practice, work councils typically only exist in major companies.

-Security and health representatives: to supervise issues related to security and health; they are not common in Portugal.
+- Security and health representatives: These representatives supervise issues related to security and health in the workplace; they are not common in Portugal.

-The employees’ representatives are entitled to time off to exercise their duties, with payment (with some time limits) and may convene general meetings of employees to take place outside or inside the working schedule (in the latter case, for a maximum 15 hours per year).
+The employees’ representatives are entitled to time off to exercise their duties with payment, which is subject to time limits).
+Representatives may convene general meetings of employees to take place outside or inside the working schedule.
+In the latter case, this can occur for a maximum of 15 hours per year.